How to Backup Windows Server to OneDrive Easily (3 Ways)

 - Convenience: Backing up Windows Server to OneDrive allows you to access your data not only locally, but also on any other device, as long as you have an Internet connection.

-- Space-saving: With more and more files you backed up in local hard disk, you will face the problem of running out of disk storage space.
+- Space-saving: With more and more files you back up in local hard disk, you will face the problem of running out of disk storage space.
 Therefore, backing up Windows Server to OneDrive will be a good way to help you save local disk space.

 How to Backup Windows Server to OneDrive